Skip to content

 MedicationsIf your diabetic pet requires Insulin which has to be refrigerated then you can use an insulated device called FRIO which when water is added keeps meds at about 70 degrees.
 Of, course ice and cooler is optimal.
 Highly recommended is a watertight bag for all meds.
 Also always make sure you have enough medication for at least 2 weeks or more.
 Certain medications like Prednisone must be given daily or things can get really bad really quickly.

 Identification- GPS collars are ideal when combined with microchips and collar ids.
-Some pet parents have gone as far as using a waterproof marker indicating their address and telephone.
+Some pet parents have gone as far as using a waterproof marker indicating their address and telephone on a pets coat.

-Flashlights – Headlamps are handsfree and products like the Puplight attach to your dog’s collar to project a path a.
+Flashlights – Headlamps are handsfree products like the Puplight which attach to your dog’s collar to project a path or headlightz Beanies have LED lights built into them.
 If you live in a building and lose power and have to carry your senior pet down a dark stairwell your hands-free headlamp can be your savior.
 There are lots of LED lights and rechargeable solar powered lanterns available.
 Make sure you have lots of batteries

 Shelter Plans – If you have knowledge of an impending disaster like a Hurricane many human shelters do not allow pets but there are some that do.
+Make sure your pets vaccinations are up to date as this may be required for boarding.
 Plan ahead and know your options.
 Your veterinarian or local doggy daycare might board in an emergency.

 Pet First Aid CourseIt’s a simple course offered by many organizations and will teach you what to do for, hypothermia, heatstroke, or water inhalation.
 Imagine being empowered to expel a foreign object that is restricting breathing or performing CPR on an unconscious pet.